ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/shapeEditor.md

 To solve that we have the *Warp Rigid*.
 This one analyzes all the islands of the mesh separately and makes sure their shape doesn't change:
 ![Alt text](../images/shapeEditor_warpRigid.jpg)
+#### Blend Ids
+This is if you want a target to have exactly the shape from another mesh

 #### Warp UVs
 *Warp UVs* has similar results as *Warp*.
 But - if the uvs between the meshes are the same - it might do a better